-15. Intangible Assets
+14. Intangible Assets

 The Council accounts for its software as intangible assets, to the extent that the software is not an integral part of a particular IT system and accounted for as part of the hardware item of Property, Plant and Equipment.
-The intangible assets include both purchased licenses and internally generated software.
+The intangible assets include purchased licenses.